Early contact and engagement

 It centred around the first two of the twelve actions: better managing excess treatment costs in non-commercial research, as well as plans to reduce delays and improve commercial clinical research set up and reporting.
 This focus on simplifying and improving research arrangements, is ultimately intended to improve future health and care for patients.

-The consultation gathered views from across the clinical research landscape, which have been captured in the response.
+The consultation gathered views from across the clinical research landscape, which have been captured in the consultation response document held on NHS England's website.
 Following the publication of the response, there has been a significant amount of work undertaken to address the issues and opportunities identified.